TajwarSaiyeed/abid-photography-client/README.md

 1. First You Have To Upload Picture.
 No worry click on upload button it will automatic upload to firebase then you can add title description and price to the service.
 2. When your picture upload complete you will see a preview.

+# Add Review

+You can add review in every single service. only logged in can set a review.

 # There Is A Map using React-leaflet
 By using this map you can find me